samrocketman/repository-secrets/README.md

 # A possible solution

-For encrypting strings using asynchronous encryption, I am selecting RSA public key encryption and using `openssl` tools.
+For encrypting strings using asymmetric encryption, I am selecting RSA public key encryption and using `openssl` tools.

-For large files, rather than re-invent the wheel GPG does a great job at encrypting session keys with asynchronous encryption and then encrypting/decrypting files with synchronous encryption.
+For large files, rather than re-invent the wheel GPG does a great job at encrypting session keys with asymmetric encryption and then encrypting/decrypting files with symmetric encryption.
 Also, by using GPG there is a certain flexibility of being able to encrypt files for the CI system or delivery pipeline but still allow a developer to easily decrypt the files as well.
 This is because files can be encrypted with multiple GPG keys able to decrypt the same file.

-## Asynchronous encryption
+## Asymmetric encryption

 ### Setting up key pair